jwlipford/csci-590-capstone-project/README.md

  16. Media access, are USBs allowed?
 Or CDs?
  17. User Access Controls enabled or disabled?
 What are they?

  Our script `Get-SecurityPolicy.ps1` retrieves information from artifacts 5, 8, 12ii, and 17. `Get-UserRights.ps1` retrieves information from artifact 12i.
-Otherwise, `Get-Artifact1.ps1` retrieves Artifact 1's information, etc. These scritps can be run individually, or `Out-ArtifactsCsv.ps1` can be run to call all the others.
+Otherwise, `Get-Artifact1.ps1` retrieves artifact 1's information, `Get-Artifact2.ps1` retrieve's artifact 2's information, and so on.
+These scritps can be run individually, or `Out-ArtifactsCsv.ps1` can be run to call all the others.

 ##### My scripts
  I was the primary programmer for artifacts 1, 2, 3, 7, 9, and 15 and for `Get-SecurityPolicy.ps1`, `Get-UserRights.ps1`, and `Out-ArtifactsCsv.ps1`.

 ### Execution
-##### Running
+##### Running (6 scripts complete)
 ```
 PowerShell> .\Out-ArtifactsCsv.ps1
 --------------- Working